 Blind Hem Stitch

-This sewing machine stitch consists of two or three straight stitches, and then one wide zigzag / catch stitch.
+This sewing machine stitch consists of two or three straight stitches, and then one wide zigzag/catch stitch.
 Just as in the hand-stitched version of the blind hem, the fabric is folded under and away with the hem edge just projecting.
-The stitches show as a small dot on the right side.

 You can use a zigzag finish on most types of fabric.
 Once the seam is sewn and pressed open, zig stitch the raw edge and and trim away the excess.
 The width and length of this can vary depending on the fabric weight.
 There is a variation where the seam-edges are trimmed to half their depth, zigzagged together, and pressed to one side.